 Some people prefer to make granola bars at home.
 However, you can easily purchase yours online or from your local grocery store.

-7. Cured Meat
+Cured Meat or Beef Jerky

 Generally, cured meats are a type of meat that’s been preserved through the process of salting, air-drying, or smoking to help it last longer.
 The result is a delicious piece of meat that can last up to a month without refrigeration.